alwynvanwyk/army-of-agents/README.md

 *Wow!
 Augment is mind-blowing!*
 It's really like having a code pair companion with you who is 100x more knowledgeable and intelligent than you!

+*Yesterday was super frustrating!
+Today is satisfying!*
+The difference between the two days... my own understanding!
+Of the code and the Augment agent's limitations.
+Today, I dug deep into understanding the finer details of the XState v5 architecture, alongside the implementations that the agent has made.
+I could find a few bugs that the agent had introduced but were able to reverse when I pointed them out - nice!

 ## Vibe Coding

 ## Stage Gate way of working